maxlebedev/maleficer/README.md

     - AI behavior probably doesn't *all* want to live in the NPC proc
         * Behavior trees, or state machine, or other?
             + maybe pytress, maybe that's overkill
+    - There is a lot of Pos/Coord mixing in location.py
+        * We should just be using coord for consistency
+    - I want to reimpl all of the animation stuff as theirn own Components
+        * They would be children of the Status cmp
+        * and ecs.has would check for it
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)